suvidsahay/DockerWebServer/SimpleServer/README.md

 # SimpleWebServer
-A simple web server in go programming language which is being run on a docker container.
+A simple web server in go programming language running on a docker container.

 ## Usage
 ```sh